jamesswinehart/FWS/SUPABASE_SETUP.md

 ---

-Built with ❤️ using Supabase for reliable, scalable data storage.
+Built with Supabase for reliable, scalable data storage.